 The creation and expression of social identities through language: gender, age, ethnic and social background.
-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
 Lectures three hours a week.

 FYSM 1205 [1.0 credit] Language and Power